Eric Thames bashes his way into Brewers’ record book

 “It is amazing when stress levels decrease you actually have fun and be loose and are able to relax,” Thames said.
 “It is crazy.”

-AP freelance writers Andrew Gruman and Joe Totoraitis contributed to this story.
+AP freelance writers Andrew Gruman and Joe Totoraitis contributed to this report.

 More AP baseball: https://www.apnews.com/tag/MLBbaseball